greenlighttec/YeastarCloudPBXAPI/README.md

 # YeastarCloudPBXAPI
 Yeastar YMP Cloud PBX API Framework

-Lots of comments are in the powershell, hpopefully this will be  built out in time.
+Lots of comments are in the powershell, hopefully this will be  built out in time.